 How Much Can You Earn After Attending an Online College in Medical Office Administration?

-Those who choose a career as a medical secretary and administrative assistant will be asked to utilize the broad knowledge they learned through a medical office administration program to scheduling appointments, billing patients, and compiling and recording medical charts, reports, and correspondence.
-Medical secretaries and administrative assistants are reported to earn a median annual salary of $37,450, according to the U.S. Bureau of Labor Statistics (BLS).
+Suppose you choose a career as a medical secretary and administrative assistant.
+In that case, you’ll utilize the broad knowledge you learned in a medical office administration program to schedule appointments, bill patients, and compile and record medical charts, reports, and correspondence.
+Medical secretaries and administrative assistants earn a median annual salary of $37,450, according to the U.S. Bureau of Labor Statistics (BLS).

-Medical records specialists, on the other hand, spend the majority of their time managing medical records and coding and billing insurance.
+On the other hand, medical records specialists spend most of their time managing medical records and coding and billing insurance.
 The BLS estimate that this career will grow at an average to above-average rate, or about 5-10%, through the rest of the decade.
-Medical records specialists can expect to earn around $20.50 per hour, which comes out to $42,630 annually.
+Medical records specialists can expect to earn around $22.43 per hour, which comes to $46,660 annually.

-If you’re looking to earn the big money, then becoming a medical and health services manager is where you’ll find it.
-You’re likely to need at least a bachelor’s degree to land this job, although it’s reported that around 19% of individuals working in this career only have an associate’s degree.
-If you end up going back to school for your bachelor’s degree to qualify for this job, it’ll pay off, as medical and health services managers are reported to earn $100,980 per year!
+If you want to earn a bigger paycheck, becoming a medical and health services manager is where you’ll find it.
+You likely need at least a bachelor’s degree for this job, although around 19% of individuals working in this career only have an associate’s degree.
+It’ll pay off if you go back to school for your bachelor’s degree to qualify for this job.
+Medical and health services managers are earn $101,340 per year!